raspi/BuildingNAS/README.md

 ## Buying hardware
 * Product is not genuine
   * Example: cheap "new" LSI 9211-8i HBA's from china in ebay aren't usually genuine hardware and won't work
+  * Serial number might not be valid, so ask for serial number to confirm genuine product from manufacturer

 ## SAS Controllers
 * Some controllers may be limiting hard drive sizes to for example 2 TB max